luxonis/depthai-docs-website/source/pages/faq.rst

 The JPEG encoder is capable of 16384x8192 resolution at 500Mpixel/second.

-Note the processing resources of the encoder are shared between H.26x and JPEG.
+Note the processing resources of the encoder are shared between H.26x and JPEG and both the width and height should be a multiple of 8 (which is usually the case with standard resolutions).

 What Is The Stream Latency?
 ###########################